-Accordingly, as the proposal is identified as development permitted without consent for the purposes of 'road' works the proposal does not require the lodgement, assessment or determination or a Development Application or CDC pursuant to Part 4 of the EPAA.
+Accordingly, the proposal is identified as development permitted without consent for the purposes of 'road' works the proposal does not require the lodgement, assessment or determination or a Development Application or CDC pursuant to Part 4 of the EPAA.

 The proposed works are consistent with the definition of 'activity' as prescribed in Section 5.1 (Part 5 - Infrastructure and Environmental Impact Assessment) of the EPAA.
-Before endorsing the activity, the determining authority, which in this case is CoS, must examine and take into account to the fullest extent possible, all matters affecting or likely to affect the environment by reason of that activity, in accordance with Section 5.5(1) of the EPAA.